The stop and start method, also known as edging, is a self-help technique that men who suffer from premature ejaculation might benefit from.

 - You may find at first that your time drops back down – don’t worry if it does.
 You should gradually improve again.

 If you feel like climaxing as soon as you start again

 When doing the stop and start method, you might feel like ejaculating as soon as you start again after a rest.
 This can be for one of two reasons:

 - You’re not resting for long enough.
 30 seconds is ideal, but you may need a minute for your arousal to drop.

 - You may be pushing yourself too close to the point of no return.
-In which case your semen has already started its journey and you won’t be able to control it.
-In future learn to stop a little earlier until you can rest for 30 seconds before continuing.
+In future, stop a little earlier until you can rest for 30 seconds before continuing.

 How long you should aim to last for

 If you usually finish in a couple of minutes, aiming for 20 minutes is a tough goal.
 It can be tedious and time consuming if you spend ages masturbating because you have to stop and rest every 30 seconds.

 Breaking it down into smaller steps is more likely to motivate you to keep at it.

 If you usually only last a minute or two, set yourself the goal of five minutes before ejaculation for the first few sessions.
 From there you can raise the goal to 10 minutes.
 Later, from 10 minutes to 20 minutes.